Forest Rohwer: Work

 He has authored more than 180 scientific papers and book chapters, as well as two popular science book, Coral Reefs in the Microbial Seas (2010) and Life in Our Phage World (2015).
 He pioneered the use of metagenomics as a means to characterize viral and microbial communities, such as those associated with coral reefs.
 His field work with colleagues includes expeditions to the Northern Line Islands in 2005 and 2010, and to the Southern Line Islands in 2009.

 Awards

 Rohwer has been named a Fellow of both the American Association for the Advancement of Science (AAAS) and the Canadian Institute for Advanced Research (CIFAR).
 In 2008, he received the Young Investigators Award from the International Society of Microbial Ecology (ISME).

 Personal life

 Growing up in Idaho, Rohwer learned scuba diving in a frigid glacial lake.
 Later he took that skill to tropical waters where, for more than twenty years, he has been diving and doing research on coral reefs around the world.
-He lives in University Heights, San Diego, California, with microbial geneticist Anca Segall, and their daughter Willow.